jaredly/geometricart/Roadmap.md

+- [ ] HistoryPlayback - manually set the views, and skip frames

+- [ ] I want to ... animate between different patterns

+---

 - [x] I NEEEEEED a "clone circle" dealio
 - [x] it would be great to be able to massage the overlay image, in case it's out of perspective